wp-plugins/sb-core/readme.txt

 == Screenshots ==

-Please visit [homepage](http://hocwp.net) for more details.
+1. The main option page supported by SB Core.

 == Upgrade Notice ==

 Please update all SB Plugins after you updated SB Core.

 == Changelog ==

-1. The main option page supported by SB Core.

 = 1.4.4 =
 * Add function to change url in post content.